Flood resilience works

 - Flinders Highway (Hughenden–Richmond and at Nelia)—both pavement resilience projects were completed in December 2019.

 - Richmond–Winton Road—in-situ stabilisation works were completed in December 2019, with slope and margin works completed in June 2020.
 Works to seal a previously unsealed 10km section were completed in May 2021.

 - Kennedy Developmental Road (Hughenden–Winton)—concrete batter works were completed in June 2020.
 Pavement resilience works on the southern section were completed in mid-March 2021.

 - Burke Developmental Road—pavement sealing and resilience works started late April 2020 and were completed in mid-November 2020.

 - Isabella Creek Bridge (Endeavour Valley Road)—bridge deck resurfacing works were completed in early December 2020.

-- Landsborough Highway (Winton–Kynuna)—foam bitumen stabilisation and drainage upgrades are expected to be completed in late July 2021.
+- Landsborough Highway (Winton–Kynuna)—foam bitumen stabilisation was completed in late July 2021.